gasilva/dataAndModelsCovid19/README.md

 σ: is the rate at which individuals move from the exposed to the infectious classes.
 Its reciprocal (1/σ) is the average latent (exposed) period.

-σ_2: is the rate at which individuals move from the infectious to the deadas and healed classes.
-Its reciprocal (1/σ2) is the average latent (exposed) period
+$\sigma_2$: is the rate at which individuals move from the infectious to the deadas and healed classes.
+Its reciprocal (1/$\sigma_2$) is the average latent (exposed) period

-p: is the fraction of the exposed which become symptomatic infectious subpopulation.
+p: is the fraction of the exposed which become symptomatic infectious sub-population.

-(1-p): is the fraction of the exposed which becomes asymptomatic infectious subpopulation.
+(1-p): is the fraction of the exposed which becomes asymptomatic infectious sub-population.

 ---